 Winner: Virgin Media

 BT Fibre 2 is the quickest BT deal most of us can get right now, and it offers roughly the same top speed as other providers using the Openreach network.
-If you rule out Virgin Media as an option, then it is worth comparing BT against other Openreach providers, as there are cheaper packages available which deliver the same performance.
+If you rule out Virgin Media as an option, then it is worth comparing BT against other Openreach providers, as there are cheaper packages available that deliver the same performance.

-We should note that our comparison only takes into account the packages that we offer, and which are widely available, and it excludes TV bundles.
-BT does have much faster Ultrafast and Fibre To The Premises (FTTP) broadband which are a close competitor to Virgin, but at the time of writing these have very limited availability.
+We should note that our comparison only takes into account the packages that we offer and which are widely available, and it excludes TV bundles.
+BT does have much faster Ultrafast and Fibre To The Premises (FTTP) broadband which is a close competitor to Virgin, but at the time of writing these have very limited availability.
 Virgin now has a 630Mb service which is only available as part of a TV bundle.
 It has also started offering gigabit broadband in a few locations, but at present, it’s not something most people can get.

 Price and affordability: which is the cheapest, BT or Virgin Media?